nlaughton/terraform-digital-ocean-cluster/README.md

 ## Verify the Setup
 When the run is complete, you should be able to access the echo subdomain ("echo.myapp.com" for example).
 You may see a privacy error while Let's Encrypt issues the SSL cert.
 That can take up to an hour in some cases.

+## What's Next?
+If your app uses [Auth0](https://auth0.com) for authentication, you can configure that using [these instructions](https://github.com/apexdesigner/terraform-digital-ocean-auth0).